- September 19, 2017

 About

-- The graphics and overall presentation are subpar, with many character models looking awkward or unattractive.
+- The graphics and character models are often criticized for being unattractive and inconsistent, with many characters looking awkward or poorly designed.

 “The gameplay while not reaching the heights of its predecessor, it's better than nothing, as long as you give it a chance.”